 Library Policies The Donald G. Ivey Library contains over 25,000 volumes in circulating and reference collections in the social sciences and other fields.
 Special collections focus on New College programs in African Studies, Caribbean Studies, Disability Studies, Equity Studies, and Women and Gender Studies.
 Women and Gender Studies is also supported by an important inter-disciplinary collection of women and gender studies journals.
 The Ivey Library is also home to two special collections,

 - the print working collection used to develop and update Representative Poetry Online (RPO),

-The Ivey Library has comfortable study areas located on both the mezzanine and lower levels, including upholstered chairs for leisure reading and study carrels and tables.
-The library provides a bright open study space with large windows overlooking the inner quad.
+The Ivey Library has bright, open, comfortable study areas located on both the mezzanine and lower levels, including upholstered chairs for leisure reading and study carrels and tables.
 The Student Council provides current magazines and newspapers for a relaxing read between classes.

-The College Library in Wilson Hall has full wireless access for student laptops and houses twenty workstations providing access to the Internet, e-mail and electronic library catalogues.
-Also available are two of the College’s Student Computer Facilities (NCSCF).
+The College Library in Wilson Hall has full wireless access for student laptops and houses twenty workstations providing access to the Internet, e-mail and electronic library resources.